EdwardThong/windows-activ/README.md

    # Windows Activator
-<h3>An improved version of my Overpowered script that is available on my old repo!</h3>
+<h3>An improved version and an oem version that is used to activate computers 💻</h3>

 <h4>The Differences between the old one and this:</h4>
 - It's updated to run virtually, without downloading any scripts involve.
 <br> - It's free from any virus.
 <br> - Lifetime activation guaranteed, using the HWID method.
+<br> - aesthetic changes in the uI
-<br> - Could potentially activate Office as well. (beta phase.)
+<br> - Could activate Office as well. (beta phase.)
+<h3>next release will feature a windows wmi ( basically a version of neofetch for checking the os and the system info )</h3>
 # How to run it?
 ### Run an automated script from here:
 ```